-Even before the pandemic crisis, changing technologies and new ways of working were disrupting jobs and the skills employees need to do them.
-Companies are tasked with adapting to rapidly changing conditions and how to match workers to new roles and activities and evolve their hiring to secure the right skills – both hard and soft – to deliver on new business models in the post-pandemic era.
+Changing technologies and new ways of working are disrupting jobs and the skills employees need to do them.
+Companies are tasked with adapting to rapidly changing conditions and how to match workers to new roles and activities and evolve their hiring to secure the right skills – both hard and soft – to deliver on new business models in today’s dynamic economy.

-More than a century of data implies that talent assessments offer a highly effective way for organizations to create value through their hiring processes, through their ability to measure a person’s knowledge, skills, abilities, and cultural fit and use the results to support a standardized process of informed decision-making.
+More than a century of data proves that talent assessments offer a highly effective way for organizations to create value within the hiring process, through their ability to measure a person’s knowledge, skills, abilities, and cultural fit and use the results to support a standardized process of informed decision-making.

 Tools and solutions based on psychometric science, provide organizations with a reliable and accurate way to systematically evaluate an applicant’s ability to successfully perform a specific job while fitting into a specific organization.
 Several recent survey efforts clearly show the value assessments can add.
 For instance, a recent survey by Aptitude Research Partners found that companies that invest in assessments are:

 - 4X more likely to improve quality of hire